czhao-dev/ai-emotion-detector-webapp/README.md

 ## Overview

 This project is a final assignment for an AI engineering course.
-You will assume the role of a software engineer tasked with developing an AI-based web application capable of detecting emotions from textual input.
+The task is to develope an AI-based web application capable of detecting emotions from textual input.
 The application leverages IBM Watson's NLP capabilities and is built using Python and Flask.

 The project is divided into 8 main tasks, each contributing to a final score of 16 points.
 These tasks involve setting up a local development environment, creating and formatting the application, performing tests, deploying the app, and adhering to good software engineering practices.